Netflix Parental Controls: A Guide for Safer Streaming

 Viewing History

-Netflix viewing history lets parents see what their kids watch, helping them tailor content to family values.
-By regularly checking viewing history, parents can better understand their child’s preferences and ensure inappropriate content hasn’t slipped through.
+Netflix viewing activity lets parents see what their kids watch, helping them tailor content to family values.
+By regularly checking viewing habits, parents can ensure inappropriate content hasn’t slipped through.

 Profile Lock with PIN

-With Netflix Profile Lock, parents can secure adult profiles by setting a 4-digit PIN.
-This feature prevents children from accessing adult content or changing their account settings, adding an extra layer of protection.
+With Profile Lock, parents can secure adult profiles by setting a 4-digit PIN.
+This prevents children from switching profiles and accessing content above their maturity level.

 Title Restrictions

-Parents can take control of their children’s Netflix experience by manually restricting specific shows or movies.
-By using the Title Restrictions feature, you have the power to block individual titles that you consider unsuitable for your kids.
+Parents can manually restrict specific TV shows or movies using the Viewing Restrictions feature.
+You can block individual titles that you consider unsuitable.

 Step-by-Step Guide: How to Set Parental Controls on Netflix